Frequently Asked Questions

 My child has played lacrosse for years and I would like to move him/her into a higher division?

-- As this is a skill-building program, requests to move your child to a higher division are no longer considered
+- As this is a skill-building program, requests to move your child to a higher division are

 - Kids must be registered in their appropriate age division, or will be moved by our registration coordinator.
 This is for safety and insurance purposes